Altinn/altinn-studio-docs/content/teknologi/altinnstudio/about/goals/_index.md

 ---
 title: Goals
-description: Main goals for Altinn Studio.
+description: Main goals for Altinn 3.
-toc: true
+toc: false
 aliases:
  - /no/altinncore/goals.html
 weight: 10
 ---

-This summarizes the high level goals for Altinn Studio.
+This summarizes the high level goals for Altinn 3.

 ## User friendly and responsive apps